Jollywatt/SetTheoreticTypes.jl/README.md

 [![Project Status: Concept – Minimal or no implementation has been done yet, or the repository is only intended to be a limited example, demo, or proof-of-concept.](https://www.repostatus.org/badges/latest/concept.svg)](https://www.repostatus.org/#concept)

-Inspired by [this Discourse discussion](https://discourse.julialang.org/t/rfc-language-support-for-traits-yay-or-nay/93914/26) and [this speculative excerpt](https://youtu.be/Z2LtJUe1q8c?t=1772) of Jeff Bezanson’s 2017 JuliaCon talk, this module implements a few bits of a “set-theoretic type system”. **It does not extend Julia’s type system** but exists separately from it, serving as a proof of concept for intersection and complement types.
+Inspired by [this Discourse discussion](https://discourse.julialang.org/t/rfc-language-support-for-traits-yay-or-nay/93914/26) and [this speculative excerpt](https://youtu.be/Z2LtJUe1q8c?t=1772) of Jeff Bezanson’s 2017 JuliaCon talk, this module implements a few bits of a “set-theoretic type system”. **It does not extend Julia’s type system** but is separate from it, serving as a proof of concept for intersection and complement types.

 ```julia
 @stt begin